 - eight points within any 36-month period.2

-As to accidents, a driver earns one point if he caused an accident.3
+As to accidents, you earn one point if you caused an accident.3

 Example: Jerome gets three speeding tickets in June, putting three points on his DMV driving record.
 The following month he causes an accident after driving into a neighbor’s mailbox.
 The event puts another point on Jerome’s record.

 Here, the DMV can suspend his license because of the accident.
 The accident worked to put enough points on Jerome’s license, for the year, so that the DMV could order a suspension.

 2. What about an accident causing a serious injury?

 In addition to the above, the DMV can:

 - declare you a negligent operator, and